seyedalida/Banking-System/README.md

 # Banking System Project

 This repository contains a database management system project for a banking system.
-The project is divided into multiple components and phases to design, implement, and test a robust system for managing bank accounts, loans, employees, customers, and transactions.
+The project is divided into multiple components and phases to design, implement, and test a robust system for managing bank accounts, loans, employees, customers, transactions and installments.

 ---